Frequently Asked Consignor Questions

 Q. Does the money in my account ever expire?

-A. No. Your credit-earned stays in your account until you use it to purchase items in the shop, and/or until you take a cash payout.
+A. Your credit-earned stays in your account until you use it to purchase items in the shop, and/or until you take a cash payout.
+However, credit for any item that sold more than 2 years ago, remains available as a store credit but will not be payable in cash.

 Q. What happens to items that do not sell in the allotted 3-month period?